dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

 </sup>

 ##Cleaning the data
 The first thing you want to do when analyzing data is to clean it.
-Here is a python code that reads all the emails and filters out the invalid ones<sup>2</sup>.
+We will walk through a simple python script that parses your email headers and filters out the invalid ones<sup>2</sup>.
 {% highlight python %}
 import json

 def filterEmails(emails):
   return [email for email in emails if email is not None and email['toField'] and email['fromField']]

-f = open('/Users/dsmilkov/Downloads/allemails.json')
+f = open('/PATH_TO_JSON_FILE/allemails.json')
 emails = filterEmails(json.load(f))
 {% endhighlight %}